jasonsbarr/SimplyJavaScript/README.md

 #### 2. Elements of programming: operations and functions

 -   Operations and expressions
--   Arithmetic operators
+-   Unary and binary operators
 -   Comparison and logical operators
-    -   Booleans revisited
+    -   Boolean algebra
+    -   Truthiness and falsiness
     -   Dynamic types and coercion
     -   Type coercion pitfalls
 -   Operators and precedence